-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment Transportation: fleet Slide fuel valves for main engines.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment Transportation: fleet Slide fuel valves for main engines.
 These improve the combustion of the main engine and ensure a cleaner engine.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 44 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 44 vessels.
-9278 1751712 3300000 1-3 years The initiative has an expected life time of the vessel's life which is approximately 20 years Transportation: CASPER - Vessel performance monitoring.
-5204 982581 333700 <1 year As we pay an annual fee to
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels.
+10495 Scope 1 Voluntary 957080 3675000 1-3 years 21-30 years Transportation: fleet CASPER - Vessel performance monitoring.
+It ensures an overview of the development of the fuel efficiency for each individual vessel in the fleet.

-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment fleet It ensures an overview of the development of the fuel efficiency for each individual vessel in the fleet.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 47 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 47 vessels. use the system, the life time of the initiative depends on how long we wish to make use of it.
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels 5522 Scope 1 Voluntary 503532 347900 <1 year 21-30 years As we pay an annual fee to use the system, the life time of the initiative depends on how long we wish to make use of it.
 It can be used throughout the whole of the vessel's life, approx. 20 years Transportation: fleet Alpha lubricator system for the main engines.
-It ensures an effective dosage of cylinder lubrication oil and a reduction of the cylinder oil consumption can be obtained.
+It ensures an effective dosage of cylinder lubrication oil and a reduction of 2009 Scope 1 Voluntary 183180 9400000 >25 years 21-30 years

+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment the cylinder oil consumption can be obtained.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 43 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 43 vessels.
-1838 346932 8600000 21-25 years The initiative has an expected life time of the vessel's life which is approximately 20 years Transportation: fleet M/E cylinder oil scrape down analysis for the main engines.
+It has been implemented on 47 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 47 vessels.
+Transportation: fleet M/E cylinder oil scrape down analysis for the main engines.
 It ensures an effective dosage of cylinder lubrication oil via the Alpha Lubricating System and a reduction of the cylinder oil consumption can be obtained.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 47 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 47 vessels.
-1978 373393 564000 1-3 years The initiative has an expected life time of the vessel's life which is approximately 20 years Transportation: Shaft torque monitoring system.
-It ensures 16914 3193537 1125000 <1 year The initiative has an
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels.
+2099 Scope 1 Voluntary 191416 580000 1-3 years 21-30 years Transportation: fleet Shaft torque monitoring system.
+It ensures an online realtime monitoring of the propulsion power delivered to the propeller.
+18780 Scope 1 Voluntary 1712520 1225000 <1 year 21-30 years